hyperquantum/PMP/README.md

 ## 3. Running PMP

+First make sure MySQL is installed and running.

+### Running the server for the first time

+Run the server so it can generate an empty configuration file:

+1. Run the server executable (_PMP-Server_)
+2. Kill the server (use ctrl-C)
+3. Edit the server configuration file (see below)

+### Configuring the server

-The PMP server needs a database connection.
-When you run it for the first time, it will generate an empty configuration file.
-Then you can set the database connection parameters in the configuration file.
-On Windows the file can be found here:
+On Windows the configuration file can be found here:

 ```
   C:\Users\username\AppData\Roaming\Party Music Player\Party Music Player - Server.ini
 ```

-You also need to tell PMP where to look for music files.
-This is done in the configuration file as well.
+On a Unix platform the file should be in your home directory with a similar path and filename.

+Open the file with a text editor of your choice.
+You will need to configure the connection to your MySQL database server.
+And you will probably need to configure the path(s) where your music is located.

-An example configuration:
+An example configuration for Windows:

 ```ini
     [database]